kobolabs/metadata-style-guide/README.md

 ### Best Practice	</br>
 > **Series Name**</br>
 > Please indicate this in the series fields of your metadata, not in the title of the your ebook.
-For the European book trade, if both Publisher and Bibliographic (Collection editoriale, Code 11) are used in your metadata, we prefer to have the series title in `<CollectionType>10</CollectionType>` and not Bibliographic Collection in that series tag.</br>
+For the European book trade, if both Series and Publisher Collection (Collection éditoriale, code 11) are used in your metadata, please make sure to use the appropriate code (code 10 for Series, code 11 for Collection éditoriale)</br>

 > **Series Number**</br>
   > * Please indicate this as a numerical value, not as text.</br>